latmarat/dream2abatet/README.md

 in MATLAB and you should get a file dream.inp containing your mesh.
 Check it in ABAQUS/CAE setting coloring according to Sets.
 It should look like the image above.

 The repository also contains an example Dream.3D (ver.
-4.2.5) pipeline - `ex_pipe.txt`, which writes the `ex_nodes.in`, `ex_tri.in`, `ex_features.csv` files for a 32x32x32 single-phase microstructure grid .
+4.2.5) pipeline - `ex_pipe.txt`, which writes the `ex_nodes.in`, `ex_tri.in`, `ex_features.csv` files for a 32x32x32 single-phase microstructure grid.

 ## Known issues

 1. The script requires grain centroids.
 The only option to export centroids in Dream.3D ver.
 4.2.x seems to be Write Goal Attributes in _Pack Primary Phases_ filter.
 Since the generated microstructure does not necessarily match the goal attributes exactly, some grains may be missing in ABAQUS sets.
+2. Setting periodic boundaries in Dream.3D is not recommended: either generation of volume mesh will fail or the number of missing grains in ABAQUS sets will increase.
-2. Generation of volume mesh may fail for some microstructures (Invalid PLC error).
+3. Generation of volume mesh may fail for some microstructures (Invalid PLC error).
 In such cases, rerun Dream.3D pipeline and try again or try different Dream.3D settings.
-3. No information on phases will be passed to ABAQUS in the current version of the script.
+4. No information on phases will be passed to ABAQUS in the current version of the script.

 ## Acknowledgment